AndyJS/php-job-queue/README.md

 ------------

-Currently this project does not utilise a build tool; Source scripts are executed directly by the PHP-CLI interpreter from the parent directory.
-The ideal method by which to launch the application is to utilise the included init.d script.
+Currently this project does not utilise a build tool; Source scripts are executed directly by the PHP-CLI interpreter, with a working directory within ./src The ideal method by which to launch the application is via the included init.d script.

 1. git clone https://github.com/AndyJS/php-job-queue.git

 2. cp -r ./php-job-queue/src/PHPJobQueue /opt
    Replace /opt with directory of choice if required

 3. Edit the file ./php-job-queue/bin/phpjobqueue
    Replace the value of the DAEMON_PATH property on line 4 to match the location to which the PHPJobQueue directory was copied in step 2

 4. cp ./php-job-queue/bin/phpjobqueue /etc/init.d

 5. sudo chmod +x /etc/init.d/phpjobqueue